Yes. It is our

 was wearing civil clothes.

 He said he could not be a priest anymore because he let God down.

-Because he let his flock turn against God's commandments.
+Because he allowed his flock to turn against God's commandments.

 Because he did not react when the village did not observe, "Love your neighbor as yourself".
-Because he looked at his parishioners when they, in terrible deceit, forgot about, "Do not do unto others what you do not want others to do unto you", and did not react.
+Because he looked at his parishioners when they, as in a horrible nightmare, forgot about, "Do not do unto others what you do not want others to do unto you", and he did not react.